orbit-love/orbit-model/README.md

 | Laura Blight   | 3           |

 If the numbers you've chosen are giving you too many members with 0 points or over 10 points, consider adjusting the reach elements and their scores until the distribution looks right.

-💡 On the visual canvas of the Orbit Model, reach is represented by the diameter of the circle that represents each member.
-The bigger the circle, the higher the reach.

 ## Gravity